rennnss/AeroFinder/README.md

 ```

 - Restart Finder, and use the CLI tool to toggle it on and off,
-- NOTE: currently the tweak does not work with off, so you will have to set the intensity to 100.
+- NOTE: currently the tweak does work with off, but you will have to restart finder once you turn it off.

 ## License